2023 Gold Dome Bill Tracker

 Extending Federal Religious Protections (SB 180)

-Status: SB 180 failed to pass the Senate before Crossover Day, so it will not advance unless the bill text is inserted into another bill.
+Status: SB 180 failed to pass the Senate before Crossover Day, so it will not advance.

 What would it do: This bill would extend federal religious protections passed in 1993 to the state and local level, reviving a once-ubiquitous Gold Dome debate that had been dormant in recent years.
 This type of legislation is known as RFRA, or the Religious Freedom Restoration Act.